Volscente/cheat_sheets/cloud/google_cloud_platform/vertex_ai.md

 **NOTE:** Components are chained with DSL (Domain-Specific Language) to create a Pipeline

+## Artifact Lineage
+It describes all the factors that resulted in an artifact.
+It allows to understand and compare pipelines.
+It includes:
+- Data used
+- Hyperparameters
+- Code used
+- Metadata recorded
+- Artifacts descend from this model

+Artifacts can be organised by:
+- Source control repo (code)
+- Experiments and ML metadata (metrics)
+- Artifact registry (images)

 # Model Deployment & Monitoring
 ## Deployment steps